World Anti-Doping Agency in Athletics Articles #1

 World Anti Doping Agency 2019 January Roundup World Athletics – Kalinga likely to be slapped with a lengthy ban Sprinter’s ‘B’ sample too found positive

 by Reemus Fernando

-Sprinter Kalinga Kumara is likely to be slapped with a lengthy ban after his ‘B’ sample test confirmed the positive result for a banned substance.
+Sprinter Kalinga Kumara is likely to be slapped with a lengthy ban after his ‘B’ sample test confirmed a banned substance’s positive result.
 Sources said that local anti-doping authorities had informed the Sri Lanka Athletics Association about the positive results following Kumara’s ‘B’ sample test.

 Kumara was found positive for a banned steroid following a test conducted after his impressive performance at the annual Army Athletics Championship late last year.
-The sprinter was informed the result in December and he went for a ‘B’ sample test this month.
+The sprinter informed the result in December, and he went for a ‘B’ sample test this month.

-Kalinga Kumara became one of the very few Sri Lankan sprinters to have clocked sub 46 seconds in the 400 meters last year when he reached his personal best of 45.99 seconds during the Asian Games in Jakarta.
+Kalinga Kumara became one of the very few Sri Lankan sprinters who clocked sub-46 seconds in the 400 meters last year when he reached his personal best of 45.99 seconds during the Asian Games in Jakarta.

-Sri Lanka Athletics Association officials were banking heavily on the likes of Kumara to form a strong relay team for several international events this year.
-Kumara was the only athlete to clock sub 21 seconds when he won the men’s 200 meters in a new meet record time at the Sri Lanka Army Athletics championship in October.
-His performance was milliseconds behind the national record.
+Sri Lanka Athletics Association officials were banking heavily on Kumara’s likes to form a strong relay team for several international events this year.
+In October, Kumara was the only athlete to clock sub 21 seconds when he won the men’s 200 meters in a new meet record time at the Sri Lanka Army Athletics championship.
+However, his performance was milliseconds behind the national record.

-An official conversant in anti-doping procedures said that positive results of steroid use are severely dealt with and accompanied by bans for up to four years.
+An official conversant in anti-doping procedures said that steroids’ positive results are severely dealt with and accompanied by bans for up to four years.